 Most CISV programs are designed for the children, but they also provide very educational, enlightening experience for the adults.
-Adult leaders play a key role in all CISV Programs.
+Adult leaders, age 21 or older, play a key role in all CISV Programs.

 Leaders are needed for the following programs: